 What beliefs do you want your child carrying for the rest of his or her life?
 Notice the words coming out of your mouth today.
 Adjust accordingly.

 Note to self-critical parents: Your child's self-image doesn't develop from one bad experience, but from repeated interactions.
-You don't have to
+You don't

-you'll be unpacking your old baggage so your child won't have to carry it.
+step, you'll be unpacking your old baggage so your child won't have to carry it.